The California recall: Big joke

 In 2003, Republicans accounted for 34 percent of the California population; in 2021, they’ve shrunk to 24 percent.
 Democrats, meanwhile, have climbed to 46 percent.

 Two other factors weigh heavily against the recall: why and when.
-Aside from pure partisanship — Republicans itching to get rid of any Democrat — the recall was initially prompted by anger over Newsom’s handling of the coronavirus pandemic.wwBut that argument has almost disappeared as vaccines are readily available and schools and businesses have reopened.
+Aside from pure partisanship — Republicans itching to get rid of any Democrat — the recall was initially prompted by anger over Newsom’s handling of the coronavirus pandemic.
 Today, California has the lowest number of new cases of any state.

 Post a comment as